Daniel-VDM/Easy-Seq2Seq-chatbot/README.md

                         'Cornell_Movie_Dialogs_Data.json'
   -c FILTER_MODE, --filter_mode FILTER_MODE
                         An integer that dictates the filter imposed of the data.
-MODES: {0, 1, 2}.
-Mode 0: Only take Questions that have N_in number of tokens and only take Answers that have n_out number of tokens.
-Mode 1: All of Mode 0 AND Questions must have a '?' token.
-Mode 2: All of Mode 0 AND Question & Answer must have a '?' token.
-                        Default = 0
-  -e EPOCH, --epoch EPOCH
+MODES: {0, 1, 2, 3}.
+Mode 0: Only take questions that have N_in number of tokens and only take answers that have n_out number of tokens.
+Mode 1: All of Mode 0 AND questions must have a '?' token.
+Mode 2: All of Mode 0 AND answers must have a '?' token.Mode 3: All of Mode 1 AND all of Mode 2.
+Default = 0 -e EPOCH, --epoch EPOCH
                         The number of epochs for training.
 Default = 100.
   -b BATCH_SIZE, --batch_size BATCH_SIZE